hemberg-lab/scfind/README.md

                              assay.name = "counts")
 ```

-You can use the `mergeDataset` function to combine more than one datasets into one super index.
+You can use the `mergeDataset` function to combine more than one dataset into one super index.
 The function `saveObject` allows you to save your index for future use.

 To Quick Start __scfind__ with pre-computed indexes: